Katherine-Holland/taskwolf/README.md

 await page.click('a.morelink');
 await page.waitForLoadState('load');

-and that worked perfectly!
+and that worked perfectly.

 I also noticed that sometimes I collected more than 100 posts, so I made sure to only use: const top100 = titles.slice(0, 100);
-in my final validation logic — just to stick to the brief.
+to slice the array in my final validation logic — just to stick to the brief.

 ### '03_validation.js' — Timestamps & Sorting
 This part was trickier.
 I needed to make sure the first 100 posts were sorted from newest to oldest — based on their timestamp.

 So I grabbed the title attribute from each <span class="age">, which contains the full ISO timestamp.
-Or so I thought.
+Or so I thought...

 Here’s what I actually got: